Fixed: There Was a Problem Resetting Your PC in Windows 10/8/8.1/7

 Step 1.
 Launch Command Prompt.

 If you have a Windows installation CD/DVD, you can launch Command Prompt by clicking Repair Computer > Troubleshoot > Advanced Options > Command Prompt.
-If Windows installation CD / DVD cannot be found at a time, you can use a bootable disk to launch Command Prompt.
+If the Windows installation CD / DVD cannot be found at a time, you can use a bootable disk to launch Command Prompt.
 How to create a WinPE bootable USB disk?

 There was a problem resetting your PC